- Choose Strong Passwords and Stay Safe Online

 - Privacy Badger

-Equip Your Internet of Things (IoT) Devices with a Firewall
+Equip Your Internet of Things Devices with a Firewall

 Even if you’re taking all the necessary precautions, an added layer of security couldn’t hurt.
-To protect your IoT devices, we suggest using a network firewall.
+To protect your internet of things (IoT) devices (i.e., anything that connects to the internet), we suggest using a network firewall.

 A network firewall is a security system that creates a barrier between your trusted internal network and the internet (also known as an untrusted external network).
 This will block any unauthorized access to your computer or other devices.
 Network firewalls are usually included with comprehensive security software packages.
 A firewall will help you ensure scammers can’t enter your network.